jburroni/aistats2023/call-for-papers.md

 file.

-Submissions will be through CMT (<https://cmt3.research.microsoft.com/AISTATS2022/>) and will be open approximately 4-6 weeks before the abstract submission deadline.
+Submissions will be through CMT (<https://cmt3.research.microsoft.com/AISTATS2023/>) and will be open approximately 4-6 weeks before the abstract submission deadline.

-Formatting information (including LaTeX style files) is available at [{{ "AISTATS2022CameraReadyPaperPack.zip" | absolute_url }}]({{ "AISTATS2022CameraReadyPaperPack.zip" | absolute_url }}).
+Formatting information (including LaTeX style files) is available at [{{ "AISTATS2023PaperPack.zip" | absolute_url }}]({{ "AISTATS2023PaperPack.zip" | absolute_url }}).
 We do not support
 submission in preparation systems other than LaTeX.
 Please do not modify the layout given by the style file.
-If you have questions about the style file or its usage, please contact the publications chair.
+If you have questions about the style file or its usage, please contact the publications chair or the program chairs.

 ## Reviewer Nomination

-For each submission, the authors will be requested to nominate at least one of the authors as a reviewer for AISTATS 2022.
+For each submission, the authors will be requested to nominate at least one of the authors as a reviewer for AISTATS 2023.
 Nominated reviewers are expected to have sufficient expertise in the relevant field.
 Kindly understand that by a recent increase of submissions, we need more reviewers than previous years.